North American News Text, General Release

 |Online Documentation:||LDC2008T16 Documents|

 |Citation:||Graff, David.
 North American News Text, General Release LDC2008T16.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2008.|

-North American News Text, General Release, Linguistic Data Consortium (LDC) catalog number LDC2008T16 and isbn 1-58563-484-0, is a collection of English news text from the Los Angeles Times, Washington Post, New York Times and Reuters.
+North American News Text, General Release is a collection of English news text from the Los Angeles Times, Washington Post, New York Times and Reuters.
 This data is a subset of the data contained in the North American News Text Corpus (LDC95T21) released in 1995 and is reissued to complement the release of the Brown Laboratory for Linguistic Information Processing (BLLIP) North American News Text sets (LDC2008T13, LDC2008T14), which consist of Penn Treebank-style parsing of the North American News Text Corpus text.

 North American News Text is reissued in two versions: North American News Text, Complete, LDC2008T15, the members-only original version, now available as a 2008 Membership Year corpus; and North American News Text, General Release LDC2008T16 (which does not include text from the Wall Street Journal), available to nonmembers for the first time.
 The directory structure of each of these publications has been restructured to be identical to the directory structure of the BLLIP releases.

 The table below contains a breakdown of the sources, epochs and word counts for the data in the North American News Text releases:

 |Los Angeles Times & Washington Post||May 1994 - August 1997||52|

 |New York Times News & Syndicate||July 1994 - December 1996||173|

 |Reuters News Service (General and Finanical)||April 1994 - December 1996||85|

 |Wall Street Journal (not in General Release)||July 1994 - December 1996||40|